kellyhoang0610/CL-SciSumm2020/README.md

  Step 2: Get full-text of reference articles (Shinka's code here)

  Step 3: Run the notebook "CLSciSumm_DataPreprocessing_SplitSentences" which contain the following functions:
   + A function to read the "all_training_2018.csv" file and split reference text sentence by sentence based on <S> tag.
+Output of the function is a splited data file that contain citances from the original annotation file and reference text which were broken down into sentences.
+These would be positive samples of our data
   + Note: some data need manually check.

+  Step 4: Run the notebook "CLSciSumm_Preprocess_NegativeSamples" which contain the following functions